Econo Lodge Inn & Suites

 Bars & Cafes

 Christopher's Café in Groton does it all.
 Come in for a meal, hang out at the pool table or put on your dancing shoes when it gets late.
 The restaurant men serves your traditional bar food: plenty of wings, burgers, wraps, sandwiches and big steaks.
-This joint boasts the hottest Ladies' Night, loudest karaoke competitions and killer live music on Fridays and Saturdays.
 No matter when you pop into Christopher's Café, you will find something to do and eat.

 The Galley Bar & Grill in New London is open early and closes late.
 What could be better?
 This little bar and restaurant serves breakfast, lunch and dinner seven days a week.
 Dive in to your favorite New England foods, like lobster and clam chowder as well as hearty cheeseburgers on Texas Toast.